Discover how you can turn your Aussie dollars into rupee to pay your way through India.

 What’s your travel money recommendation for India?

 While Jane says Citibank ATMs can be found in large cities, Citibank don’t have the same number of branches or ATMs as in Australia.
-Having said this, next time she visits India (and she says she’s already planning), she will use the Citibank Plus Transaction account as her dedicated travel account.
-While the Commbank was handy, the fuss of getting to an internet cafe to reload every so often was something she could have done without.
+Having said this, next time she visits India (and she says she’s already planning to), she will use the Citibank Plus Transaction account as her dedicated travel account.
+While the Commbank was handy, the fuss of getting to an internet cafe to reload every so often and the hefty conversion fees were things she could have done without.

 What travel money tips do you have for India?